The Fragility of Optimized Bandit Algorithms: Introduction

 An additional sense in which such optimized bandit algorithms are fragile is their sensitivity to model mis-specification.
-By this, we mean that if an algorithm has been optimized to attain the Lai-Robbins bound over a particular class of problem instances (e.g., a specific exponential family), then we can see much worse regret behavior when the environment presented to the algorithm includes bandits that do not lie in the class of instances for which the algorithm was designed.
-For example, we show that for the KL-UCB algorithm designed for Gaussian bandits with known and equal variances but unknown means, the expected regret for Gaussian bandits can grow as a power $T^{r}$ when the optimal bandit’s variance is larger than the variance used to characterize the set of instances underlying the design.
-In fact, $r$ can be made arbitrarily close to $1$ depending on how large the optimal bandit variance is, relative to the design’s common variance (Corollary \ref{cor1}).
-This implies, of course, that expected regret can grow at a rate close to linear in the number of arm plays, even when the mis-specification remains Gaussian.
-Besides mis-specification of the bandits' marginal reward distributions, optimized algorithms are equally susceptible to mis-specification of the temporal dependence structure of rewards.
-For example, expected regret deteriorates similarly as reward processes (e.g., evolving as AR(1) processes) become more autocorrelated (Corollary \ref{cor2}).
+By this, we mean that if an algorithm has been optimized to attain the Lai-Robbins lower bound over a particular class of bandit environments (e.g., with the arm distributions belonging to a specific exponential family), then we can see much worse regret behavior when the environment presented to the algorithm does not belong to the class.
+For example, we show that for the KL-UCB algorithm designed for Gaussian environments with known and equal variances but unknown means, the expected regret for Gaussian environments can grow as a power $T^{r}$ when the variance of the optimal arm's rewards is larger than the variance built into the algorithm's design.
+In fact, $r$ can be made arbitrarily close to $1$ depending on how large the optimal arm's variance is, relative to the variance of the algorithm's design (Corollary \ref{cor1}).
+In other words, even when the mis-specification remains Gaussian, the expected regret can grow at a rate close to linear in the time horizon $T$.
+Besides mis-specification of the bandits' marginal reward distributions, optimized algorithms are equally susceptible to mis-specification of the serial dependence structure of rewards.
+For example, expected regret deteriorates similarly as reward processes (e.g., evolving as Markov chains) become more autocorrelated (Corollary \ref{cor2}, Proposition \ref{markovian} and Example \ref{ex4}).

-A final sense in which such optimized algorithms are fragile is that when one only slightly modifies the objective, the behavior of the optimized algorithm can look much worse.
-In particular, suppose that we consider minimizing $\E[R_T^p]$ for some $p > 1$, rather than $\E[R_T]$.
+A final sense in which such optimized algorithms are fragile is that when one only slightly modifies the objective, the regret behavior of the algorithm can look much worse.
+In particular, suppose that we consider minimizing $\E[R(T)^p]$ for some $p > 1$, rather than $\E[R(T)]$.
 This objective would arise naturally, for example, in the presence of risk aversion to high regret.
-One might reasonably expect that algorithms optimized for $\E[R_T]$ would have the property that $\E[R_T^p]$ would then grow poly-logarithmically in $T$.
-However, the Cauchy-type tails discussed earlier imply that $(R_T/\log(T))^p$ is not a uniformly integrable sequence.
-We show in Corollary \ref{cor3} that $\E[R_T^p]$ grows roughly at least as fast as $T^{p-1}$ as $T \to \infty$.
+One might reasonably expect that algorithms optimized for $\E[R(T)]$ would have the property that $\E[R(T)^p]$ would then grow poly-logarithmically in $T$.
+However, the Cauchy-type tails discussed earlier imply that $(R(T)/\log(T))^p$ is not a uniformly integrable sequence.
+We show in Corollary \ref{cor3} that for optimized algorithms, $\E[R(T)^p]$ grows roughly at least as fast as $T^{p-1}$ as $T \to \infty$.